flaxmans/CompBio_on_git/Labs/Lab09/Lab09_NovelProblemSolving.md

-# Lab 09: Open-Ended Challenge
+# Lab 09: Novel Problem Solving

 ### Goals for this lab:
 * practice being resourceful to solve new challenges